Jin L.C. Guo

 Our paper entitled "Traceability in the Wild: Automatically Augmenting Incomplete Trace links" has won the ACM SIGSOFT Distinguished Paper Awards.
 Please attend our talk @ICSE'18 if you want to know more.
 The preprint is here.
 (2018-05-03)

 Our paper entitled "Traceability in the Wild: Automatically Augmenting Incomplete Trace links" is accepted to ICSE 2018 Technical Papers track (acceptance rate 21%).
 Preprint coming soon.
 (2017-12-20)

-Our tool demo paper entitled "TiQi: A Natural Language Interface for Querying Software Project Data" is accepted to ASE 2017.
-(2017-07-31)
+Our tool demo paper entitled "TiQi: A Natural Language Interface for Querying Software Project Data" has won the ASE'17 "Best Tool Paper" award.(2017-11-3)

 Our paper entitled "Semantically Enhanced Software Traceability Using Deep Learning Techniques" is accepted to ICSE'17 (acceptance rate 17%).
 Looking forward to presenting it in Buenos Aires.
 Download the preprint here.
 (2016-12-12)

 Our journal paper entitled "Tackling the term-mismatch problem in automated trace retrieval" in Empirical Software Engineering is online now.
 Access it here.
 (2016-11-26)